canjs/canjs/docs/can-canjs/canjs.md

 innovation and stability.

 CanJS targets experienced developers building complex applications with long futures ahead of them.
-Read more about CanJS's [guides/mission] and its [guides/technical].
+Read more about CanJS's [guides/what-is-canjs mission and goals] and [canjs/doc/guides/why-canjs why you should give it a try].

 <img src="docs/images/tortoise.png"/>